maxsundell/maxsundell.se/_posts/2025-12-20-createmobileconfig.md

 This post covers a workflow to:

 1. Create a macOS configuration profile (`.mobileconfig`) with **iMazing Profile Editor**.
-2. Deploy it using an MDM (Microsoft Intune in this example).
+2. Deploy it using an MDM (**Microsoft Intune** in this example).

-The steps are general and work for many app config payloads.
-I’ll use **DDM OS Reminder** as the running example.
+The steps are general and will work for many different apps and system features.
+I will use **DDM OS Reminder** as the running example.

+## What is a `.mobileconfig`?

+A `.mobileconfig` is an Apple **configuration profile** used to configure settings on macOS (and other Apple platforms).
+Internally, it’s a **property list (plist)** document that contains one or more payloads.

+Each payload is a plist dictionary of keys/values, and the profile is wrapped with metadata such as a profile name, identifier, and (optionally) a signature.

+In practice: you create the profile, upload it to your MDM, and the MDM installs it on devices.

 ## What you’ll need